How to Install Roon Server on Synology NAS using Docker | Guide

 7. Give the project a name, for example roonserver.

-10. Click Next, then Done to deploy.
+11. Click Next (skip the Web Portal Settings screen), then Done to deploy.

 Method 2: DSM 7.1 or older (Using the legacy Docker app)